thomashug/forge-formatter-plugin/README.md

     formatter ${path_to_file}.java

 This will format your Java file based on the Sun coding conventions.
+You can also format a complete folder with

+    formatter ${path_to_parent_folder}

+Or even more, format a folder recursively with

+    formatter ${path_to_parent_folder} --recursive

 ### Formatting Options